adgibs/convertigo-privacy/README.md

 ## Children's Privacy

-Convertify does not collect any data from anyone, including children under 13.
+Convertigo does not collect any data from anyone, including children under 13.

 ## Changes to This Policy